 RTLB interventions should acknowledge the family’s aspirations for their child’s education.
 Whānau/families should:

 - be actively engaged and involved in all aspects of the process

 - feel encouraged and empowered in their knowledge and decision-making.

 Communication with families should be culturally appropriate, for example:

 - accessing an interpreter if necessary

-- involve appropriate liaison people from their community
+- involving appropriate liaison people from the community

 3. Ecological approach

-The students’ needs and the programmes, interventions and support provided must be understood and shaped within the context of the students’ current learning environment.
-Using an ecological approach to the interventions means student learning behaviour is assessed within the normal routines, interactions and practices of their classroom and kura/school.
+The students’ needs and the programmes, interventions and support provided must be understood and shaped within the context of the students’ current learning environments.
+Using an ecological approach to the interventions means the student's learning and behaviour is assessed within the normal routines, interactions and practices of their classroom and kura/school.